Assembly: RevitAPI (in RevitAPI.dll) Version: 184.108.40.206 (17.0.484.0)

 Like with family parameters, formulas may be assigned to non-reporting global parameters using the SetFormula(String) method (paired with GetFormula to query the current formula.)
 Formulas may include all standard arithmetic operations and logical operations (as functions and , or , not .)
 Input to logical operations must be Boolean values (parameters of YesNo type).
 Consequently, arithmetic operations can be applied to numeric values only.
 While there are no operations supported for string (text) arguments, strings can be used as results of a logical If operation.
 Depending on their type (and units), parameters of different value types can be combined.
 However, unit-less values such as Integer and Number (double) may only be combined with each other.
 Since formulas can get quite complicated, the method IsValidFormula(String) is available for the programmer to ensure a formula is valid in order to avoid potential exception due to applying an invalid formula.

 Probably the most notable feature of global parameters is their ability to "Label" dimensions, a process that establishes dependency of a dimension on a global parameter (or vice versa, depending on the reporting status.)
 One parameter can label any number of dimensions as long as the parameter is non-reporting.
-As mentioned above, reporting parameter can label one dimension only.
+If the parameter labels a multi-segment dimension, values of all segments of this dimension will be equal to the parameter's value.
+As mentioned above, reporting parameter can label one dimension only, and this dimension can have only one segment.
 Methods and properties related to labeling include: LabelDimension(ElementId) , UnlabelDimension(ElementId) , and GetLabeledDimensions .
 Also in this set is the CanLabelDimension(ElementId) method which indicates whether or not a particular dimension can be labeled.
 Presently, only single linear dimensions and angles are permitted.